 Plants use underground networks to warn of enemy attack

-Scientists from the University of Aberdeen, the James Hutton Institute and Rothamsted Research grew the bean plant (Vicia faba) in groups of five.
-They allowed three in each group to grow underground networks of mycelia - a thread-like fungus that grows from one set of roots to another.
-They kept the two remaining plants free of the fungal links.
+The team grew bean plants in groups of five, allowing three in each group to grow underground networks of mycelia, thread-like fungi that grow from one set of roots to another.
+They kept two plants free of the fungal links.

-They then infested one of the plants in each group with aphids, triggering the release of a suite of chemicals designed to repel aphids but attract wasps, one of the aphid's predators.
+They then infested one of the plants in each group with aphids, triggering the release of a suite of chemicals designed to repel aphids and attract wasps, one of the pest's predators.

-Previous research had shown that plants could communicate chemically through the air, but the researchers covered the plants with bags to rule out above-ground signalling.
+Previous research has shown that plants can communicate chemically through the air, but the scientists covered the plants with bags to rule out above-ground signalling.